 When I became a digital nomad and began travelling, I had to ask myself a question and it was a question new digital nomads probably ask themselves a lot: Do I need travel insurance?
 I decided I did.
 My primary worry was not the thought of losing my stuff, it was the thought of becoming ill and needing medical treatment abroad.
 My health is excellent.
 I rarely get ill, but I’m not stupid.
 I know medical treatment can cost a bomb.
 Having said that, the cost of buying a policy from certain insurance companies can be ridiculously high and, in some cases, the level of cover provided is not that good.

 After doing a lot of research I decided to buy a World Nomads Travel Insurance policy.
-Partly because World Nomads offered one of the cheapest quotes, but also because, all things considered, they appeared to provide the Best Travel Insurance for Digital Nomads.
+Partly because World Nomads offered one of the cheapest quotes, but also because, all things considered, they appeared to provide the one the best travel insurance packages for digital nomads.

 One of the things I’ve discovered about World Nomads is they make it very easy to extend your cover.
 So at the moment, I’m paying in three-month blocks and then extending my cover.
 When I’m ready to leave Europe and head for South America (probably sometime next year), instead of paying for Worldwide cover I’ll switch to a cover that applies to the areas I’m visiting.
 I travel slowly so I don’t see the point of paying for worldwide cover at the moment.

-Why World Nomads Is the Best Travel Insurance for Digital Nomads
+Why I Decided World Nomads Is the Best Travel Insurance for Me

-There are lots of reasons I believe World Nomads provide the best travel insurance for digital nomads.
-For one thing, the company offers all the essentials including cover for overseas medical evacuation and loss of baggage.
+There are lots of reasons I chose World Nomads.
+For one thing, it’s designed to be a good choice for digital nomads.
+The company offers all the essentials including cover for overseas medical evacuation and loss of baggage.
 Although I have never needed such features so far, it’s also nice to know there are options for a range of adventure sports and activities.
 So, if I decide to take up surfing in the future (not likely, but not impossible) I know I can update my cover accordingly.

 Other things I like include: